 Breakfast at Shelly’s

-Cheery little Breakfast at Shelly’s has only been open for about a year, but its already made its mark in Allentown.
+Since its opening in 2016, cheery little Breakfast at Shelly’s has made its mark in Allentown.
 The diner (which formerly housed Pittsburgh mainstay Michelle’s Diner) serves breakfast and lunch platters, and house specials that change every day (everything from 2 hot dogs and fries for $5 to Mushroom & Swiss burgers).

 Breakfast at Shelly’s (724 E. Warrington Avenue)